 This page is about submitting posts for this blog.
 To instead submit an article to our Journal of Participatory Medicine, see the journal guidelines.

-We occasionally run guest posts, written by members of our Society, per the following guidelines.
+We eagerly invite guest posts, written by members of our Society, per the following guidelines.
 (We do not accept posts from non-members.)

 As the blog of the Society for Participatory Medicine, we write about participatory medicine.
 If you’re new to the subject, please familiarize yourself by reading through this blog, our Society’s site, and perhaps the Wikipedia page.

 This blog exists to raise awareness of, and develop the public’s knowledge of, participatory medicine.
 We do not accept link exchanges, commercial posts, paid posts, ads, cross-posts for mutual promotion, posts about new treatments, or anything other than the above.

 On this blog we hope to host discussions about the present and the future that will advance the cause of participatory medicine.
 Examples:

 - Raise awareness of issues related to participatory medicine: the new world of engaged, empowered patients who network with each other and partner actively with their healthcare professionals – shifting “from being mere passengers to responsible drivers of their health.”

 - Track the progress of participatory medicine – behavioral (e.g. Susannah Fox’s work at Pew Research), technical (as new tools and capabilities come online), cultural (on both the patient side and the professional side), and governmental.

 - Provide patients (and others) with tools and information to help them be informed, empowered consumers of health information and services.
 Examples are our posts about understanding research, statistics, and journal articles.